opencobra/cobrapy/release-notes/next-release.md

 - solution, model, metabolite and reaction now have html representation so they give more informative prints in jupyter notebooks.
+- `Model.medium` now returns a data frame instead of dictionary.

 ## Deprecated features